My overarching research goal is to discover approaches, techniques, and tools that facilitate the

 Connecting related information in software engineering: Software Traceability

 My dissertation work, Architecture-Centric Traceability for Stakeholders (ACTS), focused on effectively managing heterogeneous and distributed information in the domain of software engineering.
 ACTS addresses the multi-faceted software traceability challenges from the economic, technical, and social perspectives using insights from the fields of eScience, software architecture, and open hypermedia.
 Insights were also gleaned from a successful traceability project at Wonderware (see abstract).
 ACTS prospectively captures links as users perform their development tasks (see mp4).

 Later, I incorporated the prospective link capture in ACTS with a machine learning technique known as topic modeling to automatically analyze linked information (see ICSE preprint).
 Our technique enables software engineers to gain a comprehensive view of the software and its related files (e.g., specifications, bug reports, test results, email).

-More recently, I have investigated how to use traceability techniques to manage changes across the software lifecycle, including changes to source code and its accompanying documentation.
+More recently, I investigated how to use traceability techniques to manage changes across the software life cycle, including changes to source code and its accompanying documentation (see FACTS).
 Change management is a challenging task in software development, as numerous heterogeneous artifacts change at different times and changes to one artifact can impact many other artifacts.

 Connecting related information in software acquisition: License Analysis